 See the discussion over the Company's labor force subject to collective bargaining agreements under the caption Employees in Item 1 above.
 While we currently expect to negotiate continuations to the terms of these agreements, there can be no assurances that we will be able to obtain terms that are satisfactory to us or otherwise to reach agreement at all with the applicable parties.
 In addition, in the course of our business, we may also become subject to additional collective bargaining agreements.
-These agreements may be on terms that are less favorable than those under our current collective bargaining agreements.
-Increased exposure to collective bargaining agreements, whether on terms more or less favorable than our existing collective bargaining agreements, could adversely affect the operation of our business, including through increased labor expenses.
+These agreements may be on terms that are less favorable than one existing collective bargaining agreements, could adversely affect the operation of our business, including through increased labor expenses.
 While we intend to comply with all collective bargaining agreements to which we are subject, there can be no assurances that we will be able to do so and any noncompliance could subject us to disruptions in our operations and materially and adversely affect our results of operations and financial condition.

-Significant changes in actual investment return on pension assets, discount rates and other factors could affect our results of operations, equity and pension contributions in future periods.
+Significant changes in actual investment return on pension assets, discount rates and other factors could affect our results of operations, equity and pension contributions